milongo/codecrafters-shell-rust/_posts/2025-01-17-challenge-intro.md

 because the string `"42a"` is not a valid integer.
 Essentially what this means is that when functions return the `Result<T,E>` type, we need to handle the fact that there is either an `Ok` value or an `Err`.
 This can sometimes be annoying, so Rust has the `unwrap` function, that will return the `Ok` value of the `Result<T,E>` type if it exists and panic otherwise.
 Because of this, the use of `unwrap()` is typically discouraged.
-Luckily, there also exists `unwrap_or_else`, `unwrap_or` and `unwrap_or_default`.
+Luckily, there also exist `unwrap_or_else`, `unwrap_or` and `unwrap_or_default`.

 # Conclusion

 Well, that was a very lengthy blog post for a very simple code snippet...
-My goal here was to learn Rust at the same time as writing a program that satisfies the CodeCrafters requirements, but I think that if I do such deep-dives into Rust while trying to complete the challenge, I may never end up completing the challenge!
+My goal here was to learn Rust at the same time as writing a program that satisfies the CodeCrafters requirements, but I think that if I do such deep-dives into Rust while trying to complete the challenge, I may never end up completing it!
 I'll try to keep the Rust-related explanations to a minimum from now on, instead focusing more on the challenge itself.